-- The food security situation in Eswatini has not fully recovered following the 2016/2017 El Nino drought emergency. - In addition, the country recently experienced several shocks negatively impacting the agricultural sector and therefore food security.
+- Eswatini is still recovering from the aftermath of the 2016/17 El Nino.
+While the 2017/18 agriculture season showed some slight improvements, about 165,000 people will be in IPC phases 3 and 4. - In addition, the country recently experienced several shocks negatively impacting the agricultural sector and therefore food security.
 The experienced shocks included: - 1.
 Prolonged dry spells coupled with extremely high temperatures resulting in poor plan growth and crop failure is some areas - 2.
 Hailstorm and flooding is some areas resulting in crop damage - 3.
-Severe crop damage from the Fall Armyworm has been identified in the northern part of the country; however, more areas susceptible to possible outbreaks. - For the 2017/2018 lean season, pockets of food insecurity remain, particularly affecting most vulnerable groups, such as the poor and very poor, including households with orphans and vulnerable children mostly in the south-eastern part of the country.
+Severe crop damage from the Fall Armyworm has been identified in the northern part of the country; however, more areas susceptible to possible outbreaks. - For the 2018/2019 lean season, a high probability of an El Nino together with high temperatures has been forecasted which will negatively impact the food security situation of the country.
+The Government through the National Disaster Management Agency (NDMA) has activated the various sectors to ensures that the situation is closely monitored, and preparedness activities commence to mitigate the impacts of the El Nino.